-Josep Borrell, Vice- of European Commission and High Representative for the Union for Foreign Affairs and Security Policy and the EU Foreign Affairs Council, stated that recent actions of Georgia’s ruling parties “signal an authoritarian shift”, on October 14, at a press conference held after the EU Foreign Affairs Council.
-He said that the Council discussed Georgia, and – two countries that are facing elections in a few weeks.
+Josep Borrell, Vice-President of European Commission and High Representative for the Union for Foreign Affairs and Security Policy and the EU Foreign Affairs Council, stated that recent actions of Georgia’s ruling parties “signal an authoritarian shift”, on October 14, at a press conference held after the EU Foreign Affairs Council.
+He said that the Council discussed Georgia, and Moldova – two countries that are facing elections in a few weeks.

 He also said that “Georgia presents a darker picture” than Moldova, a fellow EU candidate that is awaiting crucial elections in this month.
-“Moldova has made significant progress in its path to the European Union despite increased intimidation.
+“Moldova has made significant progress in its path to the European Union despite increased Russian intimidation.
 We can see that Russia is doing everything possible to undermine the electoral process, including hybrid attacks and widespread vote buying.
-We applaud the resilience of the Moldovan in the face of these unprecedented obstacles, and we will continue our support,” he stressed.
+We applaud the resilience of the Moldovan Government in the face of these unprecedented obstacles, and we will continue our support,” he stressed.

-Restrict Movement across Occupation Line during Elections
+Tskhinvali De-facto Authorities Restrict Movement across Occupation Line during October 26 Elections

 Elections in October: Odds and context, past trends